r8vnhill/keen-op/README.md

 **KEEN-GO** aims to be a flexible and extensible optimization framework for solving a wide range of optimization problems, including combinatorial, numerical, and multi-objective domains.

 > ⚠️ **Project status:** Early-stage / pre-alpha
-> KEEN-II is currently under active development.
+> KEEN-GO is currently under active development.
 At this stage, the repository primarily contains project configuration and build setup.
 No user-facing features are implemented yet.

 ## ✨ Goals (planned)
 - Support for modular optimization algorithms (e.g., genetic algorithms, differential evolution)